JOJ0/joj0.github.io/_posts/2018-11-3-the-charging-tape.md

 P = V * I = 0,96 * 0,008 = 0,00768 W = 7,7 mW

-7,7 milli Watts is nothing and also the smallest resistor form factor can withstand this.
+7,7 milli Watts is almost nothing and also the smallest resistor form factor would withstand it.
 No need for splitting the current in half with a second R.